Bolhas-na-mao/game-of-life/README.en.md

 - **Blinker** → three cells in a line that oscillate forever. [(LifeWiki: Blinker)](https://conwaylife.com/wiki/Blinker)
 - **Glider** → a pattern that "walks" across the screen. [(LifeWiki: Glider)](https://conwaylife.com/wiki/Glider)

-## Why play with this?

-Because it's addictive to watch order emerge from chaos.
-Because you can understand concepts of **complex systems, cellular automata, and even biology**.
-And because, honestly, it's fun to lose a few minutes watching a bunch of little squares dancing.

 ## To learn more

 - [Conway's Game of Life - Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)